Reading time: 16 min.

 • The reaction of their peers – adolescents who are bullied on account of their alopecia are the most exposed to developing adverse psychological effects [12].

-teenage hair loss support group
+teenage support group

 Tips for coping with teenage hair loss